freenas/freenas-docs/userguide/storage.rst

 For reliability, %brand% creates swap space as mirrors of swap partitions on pairs of individual disks.
 For example, if the system has three hard disks, a swap mirror is created from the swap partitions on two of the drives.
 The third drive is not used, because it does not have redundancy.
 On a system with four drives, two swap mirrors are created.

-Swap space is allocated when drives are partitioned before being added to a `vdev<ZFS Primer>`.
+Swap space is allocated when drives are partitioned before being added to a :ref:`vdev<ZFS Primer>`.
-(see the :ref:`ZFS Primer`).
 A 2 GiB partition for swap space is created on each data drive by default.
-The size of space to allocate can be changed in :menuselection:`System --> Advanced` in the *Swap size in Gib* field.
+The size of space to allocate can be changed in
+:menuselection:`System --> Advanced`
+in the *Swap size in Gib* field.
 Changing the value does not affect the amount of swap on existing disks, only disks added after the change.